-In response to Request for Proposals No. 10-04 for a Legal Services Consultant, issued on June 11, 2010, the TJPA received nine proposals from firms meeting all minimum qualifications on July 16, 2010.
-A selection committee convened on August 13, 2010 to evaluate the proposals and shortlisted two respondents.
-On August 19, 2010, the committee conducted oral interviews with the two respondents and finalized its scoring.
+In response to Request for Proposals No. 12-02 for Legal Services, issued on May 15, 2012, the TJPA received nineteen proposals from firms meeting all minimum qualifications on June 15, 2012.
+A selection committee convened on July 16, 2012 to evaluate the proposals and shortlisted ten respondents to be considered for four areas of legal services: general counsel, construction counsel, labor/employment counsel, and public and private finance counsel.
+On July 24-26, 2012, the committee conducted oral interviews with the ten respondents and finalized its scoring.

-Based on the criteria outlined in the RFP, the selection committee recommends that the Transbay Joint Powers Authority (TJPA) negotiate an agreement with Shute, Mihaly & Weinberger LLP to provide general counsel legal services.
+Based on the criteria outlined in the RFP, the selection committee recommends that the Transbay Joint Powers Authority (TJPA) negotiate an agreement with each of the following firms for these respective practice areas: